VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 };
 ```

-`Particle`s can have physics applied to them and they can even collide with other instances of `Entity` in a `Stage`.
+[Particle](/documentation/api/class-particle/)s can have physics applied to them and they can even collide with other instances of [Entity](/documentation/api/class-entity/) in a [Stage](/documentation/api/class-stage/).